Anzhc/Cherryscraper/README.md

 It is written with GPT4, i am not really much of a coder.
 If site that you like to use is not supported, please leave a request for it to be added and i'll try.

-### Currently supported sites
-Danbooru, Safebooru, Gelbooru, Realbooru, yande.re, chounyuu, e621, tbib, sankakucomplex, rule34, derpibooru.
-Like half of those were added as per suggestions on Civitai discord, so, feel free to ask for your favorite sites that are not covered yet.